FlipperPA/django-python3-vagrant/README.md

+## django-python3-vagrant

-## Python 3.4, 2.7, and virtualenvwrapper (6/28/2015)
+Ships with Python 3.4, 2.7, and virtualenvwrapper (6/28/2015)

-This is a Vagrant Ubuntu Linux environment with Python / Django development.
+This is a Vagrant Ubuntu Linux environment created for Python / Django developers.
 It should be ready to go for Django development use with a core suite of tools, like virtualenv and virtualenvwrapper, defaulted to Python v3.4.
 Python 2.7 is only included in case you need it.

 Coming soon, will also include drivers and packages for connecting to both MySQL and MS SQL Server, since these aren't as nicely documented as PostgreSQL and SQLite.